quixio/quix-streams/docs/write.md

 !!! tip

 	The conversions from Pandas DataFrames to [ParameterData](#parameter-data-format) have an intrinsic cost overhead.
-For high-performance models using Pandas DataFrames, you probably want to directly use Pandas DataFrames methods provided by the SDK that are optimized for doing as few conversions as possible.
+For high-performance models using Pandas DataFrames, you should use Pandas DataFrames methods provided by the SDK that are optimized for doing as few conversions as possible.

 ## Writing Events

-EventData is the formal class in the SDK which represents an Event data packet in memory.
-EventData is meant to be used for time series data coming from sources that generate data at irregular intervals or without a defined structure.
+`EventData` is the formal class in the SDK which represents an Event data packet in memory. `EventData` is meant to be used for time-series data coming from sources that generate data at irregular intervals or without a defined structure.

 !!! tip

-	If your data source generates data at regular time intervals, or the information can be organized in a fixed list of Parameters, the [ParameterData](#parameter-data-format) format is probably a better fit for your time-series data.
+	If your data source generates data at regular time intervals, or the information can be organized in a fixed list of Parameters, the [ParameterData](#parameter-data-format) format is a better fit for your time-series data.

-Writing Events to a stream is identical to writing [ParameterData](#parameter-data-format) values, although you don’t need to use buffering features because events don’t need high performance throughput.
+Writing Events to a stream is identical to writing [ParameterData](#parameter-data-format) values, although you don’t need to use buffering features because events don’t need high-performance throughput.

 ### Event Data format

-EventData consists of a record with a Timestamp, an EventId and an EventValue.
+`EventData` consists of a record with a `Timestamp`, an `EventId` and an `EventValue`.

-You should imagine a list of Event Data instances as a simple table of three columns where the Timestamp is the first column of that table and the EventId and EventValue are the second and third columns.
+You should imagine a list of `EventData` instances as a simple table of three columns where the `Timestamp` is the first column of that table and the `EventId` and `EventValue` are the second and third columns, as shown in the following table:

 | Timestamp | EventId     | EventValue                 |
 | --------- | ----------- | -------------------------- |